hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Initialization and Ranking.md

         //Check for number of stars and if they qualify a levelup if (currentStars >= 2){
-            //If number is met, level up by decending down towards rank 1 Spark.getPlayer().setScriptData("rank", currentRank - 1);
+            //If number is met, level up by descending down towards rank 1 Spark.getPlayer().setScriptData("rank", currentRank - 1);
             //Reset and save the number of current stars Spark.getPlayer().setScriptData("stars", 0);